Causes and Treatments of Migraine Headaches (cont.)

-Migraine headaches affect 17% of females and 6% of males in the United States.
+Migraine headaches affect more females than males in the United States.
 Before puberty, boys and girls get migraines at about the same rate, although boys may get them slightly more often.
 In individuals older than 12 years, the frequency of migraines increases in both males and females.
 The frequency declines in individuals older than 40 years.

 In the United States, white women have the highest frequency of migraine, while Asian women have the lowest.
 The female-to-male ratio increases from 2.5:1 at puberty to 3.5:1 at age 40 years, after which it declines.
 The rate of migraine headaches in females of reproductive age has increased over the last 20 years.

 The causes of migraine headaches are not clearly understood.
 In the 1940s, it was proposed that a migraine begins with a spasm, or partial closing, of the arteries leading to the main part of the brain (called the cerebrum).
 The first spasm decreases blood supply to part of the brain, which causes the aura (lights, haze, zig-zag lines, or other symptoms) that some people experience.
 These same arteries then become too relaxed, which increases blood flow and causes pain.

 About 30 years later, the chemicals dopamine and serotonin were found to play a role in migraine headaches.
 (These chemicals are called neurotransmitters.)
 Dopamine and serotonin are normally found in the brain, but they can cause blood vessels to act in uncharacteristic ways if they are present in abnormal amounts or if the blood vessels are unusually sensitive to them.